OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Drawing: The player spends Gacha Tokens to draw a random GachaBall from the machine of the corresponding tier.
 The cost scales with the tier (Tier 1 costs 1 token, Tier 2 costs 2, etc.).
 Inspection: The player can inspect a Gacha Machine to view the current contents of its corresponding section of the Battle Inventory.
 This shows a summary of the types of GachaBalls and their counts (e.g., "Warrior x2, Archer x1").
 Discard Pile: A single Battle Discard Pile exists for the current battle.
 Defeated units, their salvaged items, and GachaBalls drawn when the bench/inventory is full are sent here.
 Reshuffling: If a tier's section of the Battle Inventory becomes empty, all GachaBalls of that same tier currently in the Discard Pile are moved back into the Battle Inventory, making them available to be drawn again.
+When a GachaBall is reshuffled, its stats (HP and Power) are fully restored to their base values, ensuring it is drawn in a fresh state.
 End of Battle Cleanup: All temporary instances created for the battle are destroyed at its conclusion.
 The Run Inventory remains untouched.
 7. Battle System
 7.1.
 Battle Phases & Turn Structure